9/11: As the decades pass, the act of remembering evolves

 Even those who lacked living memories of 9/11, Batcho says, responded with stories about the event.
 It was remembering as shared experience.

-And no wonder.
-So many first encounters with 9/11 on the day it happened were, in the tradition of an information age, both separate and communal.
+So many first encounters with 9/11 were, in the tradition of an information age, both separate and communal.
 People in different parts of the country and world, under vastly different circumstances, watched the same live camera angles on the same few feeds and saw the same, now-indelible views of the destruction in the same way.
 They experienced it apart, but together.

 That formed a communal memory of sorts, even if sometimes people who saw the same things didn’t remember them the same way — a specific camera angle or vantage point, a key figure's comments, the exact sequence of events.
-Remembering can be like that, experts like Talarico say, particularly with intense flashbulb memories like 9/11 that carve deep grooves but aren’t necessarily accurate in the details.
+Remembering can be like that, experts say.

-“Sober ceremonies should not mislead us into thinking the public remembrance of this horrific event is a settled matter,” 9/11 historian John Bodnar wrote in a Washington Post opinion piece in May.

-At a hinge point like a major anniversary, particularly with something as seismic as 9/11, it’s easy to fall back on an aphorism like this one from William Faulkner: “The past is never dead.
-It’s not even past.”
-But the saying has endured for a reason.
+The fundamental tension of this kind of remembering — it feels like yesterday but is also becoming part of history — confronts us in the coming days.
 Memory becomes history.
 And history — shared history — is held onto tightly, sometimes rabidly.
-It’s why so many people grasp tightly to comforting, nostalgic historical narratives — even when they’re shown to have been as destructive as they were productive.
+It’s why so many people grasp tightly to comforting, nostalgic historical narratives — even when they’re shown to have been destructive.

 That’s not going to happen with 9/11 for a long time, of course.
 Its politics are still roiling.
 The arguments that it produced — and the ways they sent society hurtling in a different direction — are just as intense as in those early days.